Ivan Asen II: Early life

-Ivan Asen's father, Ivan Asen I, was one of the two leaders of the great uprising of the Bulgarians and Vlachs against the Byzantine Empire in 1185.
+Ivan Asen's father, Ivan Asen I, was one of the two leaders of the 1185 uprising against the Byzantine Empire in 1185.
 The nomadic Cumans, who dwelled in the Pontic steppes, supported the rebels, aiding them in the foundation of the Second Bulgarian Empire.
 The nation initially encompassed the Balkan Mountains and the plains to the north of the mountains as far as the Lower Danube.
 Ivan Asen I was styled "basileus" (or emperor) of the Bulgarians from around 1187.
 His son and namesake was born between 1192 and 1196.
 The child's mother was called Elena, "the new and pious tsarina" (or empress), in the Synodikon of Tzar Boril.

 A boyar (or noble), Ivanko, killed Ivan Asen I in 1196.
 The murdered emperor was succeeded by his younger brother, Kaloyan.
 He entered into correspondence with Pope Innocent III and offered to acknowledge the popes' primacy in order to secure the support of the Holy See.
 The Pope denied the request to elevate the head of the Bulgarian Church to the rank of patriarch, but he granted the inferior title of primate to the Bulgarian prelate.
 The Pope did not acknowledge Kaloyan's claim to the title of emperor, but a papal legate crowned Kaloyan king in Tarnovo on 8 November 1204.
 Kaloyan took advantage of the disintegration of the Byzantine Empire after the Fourth Crusade and expanded his authority over significant territories.
 He was murdered while besieging Thessaloniki in October 1207.

-The teenager Ivan Asen had a strong claim to succeed his uncle, but Kaloyan's Cuman widow married Borilthe son of one of Kaloyan's sisterswho was proclaimed emperor.
+The teenager Ivan Asen had a strong claim to succeed his uncle, but Kaloyan's Cuman widow married Boril—the son of one of Kaloyan's sisters—who was proclaimed emperor.
 The exact circumstances of Boril's ascension to the throne are unknown.
-The 13th-century historian, George Akropolites, recorded that Ivan Asen soon fled from Bulgaria and settled in the "lands of the Russians" (in the Principality of Halych or Kiev).
+The 13th-century historian, George Akropolites, recorded that Ivan Asen soon fled from Bulgaria and settled in the "lands of the Russians" (in the Principality of Galicia or Kiev).
 According to a later source, Ephrem the Monk, Ivan Asen and his brother, Alexander, were taken to the Cumans by their tutor before they moved to the Rus' principalities.
 Florin Curta and John V. A. Fine write that a group of boyars had tried to secure the throne to Ivan Asen after Kaloyan's death, but they were overcome by Boril's supporters, and Ivan Asen had to leave Bulgaria.
 Historian Alexandru Madgearu proposes that primarily boyars who opposed the Cumans' growing influence had supported Ivan Asen.